 - 1/2 teaspoon dried dill weed

 Place the olive oil and butter in a 4-quart crockpot.
 Add the onions, baby carrots, and garlic, stir, cover, and cook on low for 6 to 7 hours, stirring once during cooking time, until vegetables are beginning to caramelize.
 This mixture can cook up to 8 to 9 hours if you are away from home while the food is cooking.

 Place the salmon filet (or the smaller individual fillets) over the vegetables in the crockpot and sprinkle with salt, pepper, and dill weed.

-Cover and cook on low for 1 to 2 hours until salmon flakes when tested with a fork (test at one hour time, if salmon is done, turn crockpot off and keep covered until serving time).
+Cover and cook on low for 1 to 2 hours until salmon flakes when tested with a fork (test at one hour mark; if salmon is done, turn the crockpot off and keep covered until serving time).
 If you are cooking salmon fillets, cook them for 40 to 50 minutes at most.